tob-asco/seeds/tags.md

    - :cool: *coffee culture*
    - :abacus: many different kinds
    - :abacus: studies on what factors matter
-   - :abacus: new gear to cook, adapted to situations (like travelling)
+   - :abacus: new gear to cook, adapted to situations (like traveling)
 2. `tea`
    - :cool: *tea culture*
    - :abacus: new flavors